lo3-lang/learn-the-syntax/docs/index.md

 | Manually exiting with 0 or 1 | ✅ |
 | Auto exiting | ✅ |

+%2%: to set some value into g[] is only possible with the buildin macro system. get g[X]... from every cmd

 [→ Learn the syntax](syntax.md)